ldijkman/Hey_Electra/README.md

 # Hey_Electra
 ESP8266 ESP8285 ESP32 mDNS Wifi Relais Switch with switched time settings

-each device automaticly scanned linked URL list of other devices in local network
+each device automaticly scanned linked URL list of all other devices in local network

 no IP numbers but human friendly http://*.local addresses like http://living.local ,http://kitchen.local etcetera